rajstormo/contact-app-mern/README.md

 Replace `your_mongodb_uri` with your MongoDB Cloud connection URI.

-5. Create a `.env` file in the `backend` directory and add the following environment variables:
+5. Create a `.env` file in the `contact-frontend` directory and add the following environment variables:

 ```
 VITE_BACKEND_URL=backend_url